Accreditation

 The ABET accreditation process, a voluntary, non-governmental process of peer review, helps assure quality in educational programs.
 ABET-accredited educational programs must meet certain defined standards.
 The mining engineering program is accredited by the Engineering Accreditation Commission of ABET.

-The undergraduate mining engineering degree program is accredited by the Engineering Accreditation Commission of ABET.
+The Mining Engineering (B.S.) degree program is accredited by the Engineering Accreditation Commission of ABEThttps://www.abet.org, under the General Criteria and Program Criteria for Mining and Similarly Named Engineering Programs.
 The ABET accreditation process, a voluntary, non-governmental process of peer review, helps assure quality in educational programs.
 ABET-accredited educational programs must meet certain defined standards.

 Accreditation serves to notify: